dortania/GPU-Buyers-Guide/README.md

 **Navi Series (RX 5000) Highest Supported OS: None**

 Currently as of writing, Apple has not released any Navi based drivers for macOS.
-Because of this, you'll need to to block out the GPU if you want to use another GPU as VESA drivers that unsupported GPUs runs off of break sleep and other functions in macOS.
+Because of this, you'll need to block out the GPU if you want to use another GPU as VESA drivers that unsupported GPUs runs off of break sleep and other functions in macOS.
 Please refer to the [Disabling unsupported GPUs Guide](https://www.reddit.com/r/hackintosh/comments/bu1wf8/how_to_disable_your_unsupported_gpu_for_macos/)

 Unsupported Cards: